 Filing for Chapter 7 Bankruptcy is a difficult choice.
 You’re probably receiving a barrage of phone calls and letters from collection agencies.
 Your wages may have already been garnished and your home may be in foreclosure.
 We can help you figure out your best options.
 Sometimes, in the middle of a storm, the best thing you can do is phone someone you trust for help.

-Robert Stiberman is a top rated Chapter 7 Bankruptcy lawyer serving Broward, Miami Dade and Palm Beach counties in Florida.
-His law firm, Stiberman Law, is comprised of a team of experienced Chapter 7 Bankruptcy attorneys with a proven track record of working in the law industry.
+Robert Stiberman is a top rated Chapter 7 lawyer serving in Florida.
+His law firm, Stiberman Law, is comprised of a team of experienced bankruptcy lawyers with a proven track record of working in the law industry.

-We’d like to provide you with real advice based on our experience handling bankruptcy filings in Florida.
-We know that there are many reasons you may be at this point in your life.
+We’d like to provide you with real advice based on our experience handling bankruptcy filings.
+Our Florida Chapter 7 Bankruptcy lawyers know that there are many reasons you may be at this point in your life.
 Medical expenses, a failed business or other things beyond your control can leave you financially strapped.
 We’re here to help you turn the page and begin building a better financial future for you and your family.

 We Can Help You To

 Filing for Chapter 7 bankruptcy in Florida is the fastest and cheapest way to get a fresh start on your finances.
 Borrowers will need to pass a means test – based on your income, the size of your family and your disposable income.
 This type of bankruptcy filing allows you to protect your exempt assets, which may include your home and your vehicle, as well as your pension.
 Other non-exempt assets will be liquidated.
 The proceeds will be used to satisfy your creditors.

 Chapter 7 of Title 11 of the United States Code governs the liquidation process under the bankruptcy laws of the United States.
 That is, CH 7 eliminates the debts you owe.
 It is not a tool to be used if you simply want to restructure and continue paying your debts.